 Myofascial Release, Interferential Current Therapy, Ultrasound Therapy, Low Back Pain, Physiotherapy, Functional DisabilityAbstract

-Objective: This study compares the effects of Myofascial Release (MFR) versus traditional physiotherapy modalities (Interferential Current [IFT] and Ultrasound Therapy [UST]) on pain intensity and functional disability in NSCLBP.
+This study aimed to compare the effects of MFR and traditional physiotherapy management (IFT + US) on pain intensity and functional disability in adults with nonspecific CLBP.

 References